 - run the designated course for their age group, or a longer course

-Current Champions (2016) are Kevin Smith and Barbara George.
+Current Champions (2017) are Mick Liston and Barbara George.
 Click here to see winners of previous years championships.

 Club Colour Coded League